AlgoMaster Logo

 Understanding the Problem

 We need to determine whether an array contains any duplicate values.
-No need to find which element is duplicated or count frequencies, just a yes/no question: does any value repeat?
+There is no need to find which element repeats or to count frequencies.
+The answer is yes or no: does any value appear at least twice?

 Key Constraints: